AndyOooh/redbook_frontend/README.md

 ## Usage
-There are two choices for usage:

 1. **Go to the website and peak around.**
-   1. Log in with the dummy-user *Michal Scott:*
-   Email: thatswhat@shesaid.com Password: 1234.
-   2. Or create a user with your own or a [throw-away email].(https://temp-mail.org/en/)
+   1. Create a user with your own or a [throw-away email](https://temp-mail.org/en/)
 2. **Clone the project to your machine.
 NB: You will need to clone both the front-end and back-end repo.**
    Prerequisites for option 2: